eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 ![confirmation](../docs/User-Guide-Images/ReportChanged.png)

-### How to Share a Report with a colleague
+### How to Share a Report with a Colleague

-To Share a Report with a Colleague, the Perosn needs to be known to our application.
+To Share a Report with a Colleague, the Person needs to be known to our application.
 Meaning he has to have created a Report or a Rating for himself.

-ToShare a Report you then select the Report you want to share and continue by clicking on the Share Icon to the most right of the Row.
+To Share a Report, you then select the Report you want to share and continue by clicking on the Share Icon to the most right of the Row.

 ![shareicon](../docs/User-Guide-Images/ReportShareIcon.png)

-In the Dropdown you select the Person you want to share the Report with and click on 'share'
+In the Dropdown you select the Person you want to share the Report with and click on 'share'.

 ![selectusers](../docs/User-Guide-Images/ReportShareSelection.png)